ludmanp/ZendLess/README.md

 # lessphp for Zend Framework

-Tools for autocompiling less in Zend Framework based on lessphp (http://leafo.net/lessphp/)
+Plugin for autocompiling less in Zend Framework based on lessphp (http://leafo.net/lessphp/)

 ## Installation